 Things to Do in Kritsa

 Although Kritsa is a small village, there are numerous things to do there.
-Whether you’re traveling with family, friends, or your significant other, you won’t run out of things to do in Kritsa:
+Whether you’re travelling with family, friends, or your significant other, you won’t run out of things to do in Kritsa:

 Enjoy the Mountain Views